 1939 - The Robert P Bullard House, 250 Locust Street, San Francisco CA. Alterations in 1953-60.
 Landscape by Thomas Church.
 Sold in 1961 to John Rogers, who owned it at least until 1982.
 Sold to Suzanne B. Orrick.

 1939 - California 1-4 U. S. Housing Authority, Valencia Gardens Development, bounded by Valencia and 14th and Guerrero and 15th, Mission District, San Francisco CA. The old Recreation park baseball stadium was razed in 1938 to make way for the 246-unit project funded by the USHA.
 It opened in 1943.
 Court-plan using inward facing buildings at the perimeter of the site, creating spacious and protected courtyards.
 The units had continuous balconies overlooking large interior courts.
 Glass-brick and smooth, concrete facades gave the building such an elegant look that the Museum of Modern Art singled it out as an outstanding example of modern housing.
-The development was razed in the mid 1990's and replaced by another building of the same name.
-(Bottom photo of the new development with same name.
+The development was razed in the mid 1990s and replaced by another building of the same name, bottom photo.

-1939 - The George J Calder House, Mill Valley CA. Alterations.
+1939 - The George J Calder Alterations, Mill Valley CA.

 1939 - The Dr. Herbert S. Chapman House, Stockton CA.

-1939 - The Allen Chickering, Jr. Ski Cabin, Soda Springs CA. Part of the Sugar Bowl Ski Cabins Wurster started in 1938.
-Haven't found individual cabins.
+1939 - The Allen Chickering, Jr. Ski Cabin, Soda Springs CA. Part of the Sugar Bowl Ski Cabins.

 1939 - The Gardner Chiles House, Point Richmond CA.